tehshop/WordPress-Importer/README.md

 *July 21st 2020*
 - Fixed incorrect post meta import.
+- Fixed Elementor import after `wp_slash` updates in this repo.

 *July 14th 2020*
 - Fixed incorrect post and post meta import (unicode and other special characters were not escaped properly).